 Remember, we’re still available for you to get in touch 7 days of the week.
 Sincerely from everyone here at Lincolnmoneyman, we hope you’re safe and well.
 We look forward to hearing from you soon.

 We won’t let anything get in our way, especially during the COVID-19 outbreak.
 It’s still our aim to help with all your mortgage problems, it wouldn’t be fair to just leave you confused and concerned.
 We’ll do our best to get you over these hurdles and through the mortgage process with ease.

 Our Mortgage team pride themselves on providing a 5-Star Customer Service to every customer they speak to, easing them into the process and sticking by them every step of the way.
 This level of service is often why our customers leave such wonderful reviews and, in many cases, come back to us with more properties and/or their remortgage.

 As a reward for such dedication to the company values and our customers, our very generous Directors treated the company to a lovely KFC Friday.
 Boneless Banquets, Zinger Stacks, Fillet Wraps – Only the best for our fantastic team!

 It’s moments like this where you get to reflect upon the service we all provide as a collective, realising just how special things are.

-The Mortgage Advisor Team who between them work 7 days a week from early 8am in the morning until 10pm at night, often sacrificing their breaks in order to ensure customers get a full 5-Star experience.
+The Mortgage Advisor Team work 7 days a week, often sacrificing their breaks, in order to ensure customers get a full 5-Star experience.